 Build Service Statistics.
 Statistics can found at Buildservice

 If you own an ExoPC, and you’re eager to know how to get Plasma Active, our new workspace and set of applications for consumer devices to run on it, this blog article will help you get going.

 What to pick?

-There are a few different options to choose from, I’ll quickly explain which to choose
+There are a few different options to choose from, I’ll quickly explain which to choose under which circumstances.

-key areas, for example we do not have a UI to connect to wireless networks yet, and as the device doesn’t have Ethernet (and cables are lame on mobile devices anyway).
+- MeeGo: Works well overall, but is lacking in key areas, for example we do not have a UI to connect to wireless networks yet, and as the device doesn’t have Ethernet (and cables are lame on mobile devices anyway).
 You can work around this with a trick Marco explains.

 Choose this option if you want to run and develop for MeeGo

 - Balsam Professional: Download the Balsam Professional live images from open-slx.
 This live image provides a fully functional live system without too much hassle.

 Choose this option if you want to try Plasma Active

 - openSUSE: Install Plasma Active on top of openSUSE 11.4, it uses the Active packages created by open-slx (me, my employer), but is a bit more laborious to install.

 Choose this option if you want to run the full experience on your ExoPC, or track progress and hack on Plasma Active